 Posted on November 04th, 2019

-As the information on possible contamination with PFAS becomes more known, more commercial airports have detected levels of PFAS contamination on the ground, the impact of PFAS on groundwater affecting private drinking water wells adjacent to or near their facilities.
+As the information on possible contamination with PFAS becomes more known, more commercial airports have detected levels of PFAS contamination on the ground near their facilities.

 Many commercial airports share facilities with the U.S. military or are located at former military airbases.
 The Department of Defense has identified over 400 military sites with significant legacy PFAS concerns, many of them either at airbases or airports.

-While PFAS can lead to cancer over time, many residents living near commercial and civilian airports must come to grips with the fact that they have been drinking contaminated water for decades.
+While PFAS can lead to cancer over time, many residents living near commercial and civilian airports must come to grips with the fact that they have been exposed to dangerous chemicals for decades.

-The presence of PFAS identified in the soil, surface and underground waters around the following airports:
+The presence of PFAS identified in the soil around the following airports:

 Last year, Congress passed legislation that will give commercial airports the option to switch to firefighting foams that do not include the highly toxic fluorinated chemicals.
 The measure would apply to 533 airports and aircraft companies in the U.S. and allow the airports to stop using foam containing those chemicals within two years of the law's passage.